padscape/padscape/README.md

-# realtimeCoded
+# Padscape
 ###### A new alternative to realtime code editing

-RealtimeCoded is a new HTML realtime web editor.
+Padscape is a new HTML realtime web editor.
 It will be available in several platforms in the future, like Android and Desktop, but right now it is available on the web.

-RealtimeCoded will feature:
+Padscape will feature:
 - Syntax highlighting with numerous themes
 - The ability to use links to see other people's Realtimes
 - A nice, responsive UI